Energy Bankruptcies: The 10 Most Notable Public Failures and What Comes Next

 One of the most reliable bankruptcy warning signs is the 96% accurate FRISK® score.
 This score is the core of the CreditRiskMonitor service, bringing together multiple variables (financial ratios, market sentiment, credit agency ratings, and the crowdsourced research behavior of CreditRiskMonitor subscribers) into one simple-to-use tool.
 We simplify the review process by providing a "1" (highest risk)-to-"10" (lowest risk) scale, where any company that has a FRISK® score of "5" or lower should be closely monitored.
 A score of "1" indicates a 10-to-50 times higher than average probability of bankruptcy over the coming 12 months.

-The highly accurate insights available from the FRISK® score, and all of the other valuable tools, are used by sophisticated risk professionals from more than 35% of the Fortune 1000 and thousands of other companies worldwide.
+The highly accurate insights available from the FRISK® score, and all of the other valuable tools, are used by sophisticated risk professionals from nearly 40% of the Fortune 1000 and thousands of other companies worldwide.

 Image